giantswarm/envctl/docs/tui.md

 1. **Header**: Displays the application title, keyboard hints, and optional debug info
 2. **Cluster Information Panes**: Shows MC and WC connection details and node health
-3. **Port Forwarding Panels**: Displays active port forwards with status indicators
+3. **Service Panels (Port Forwards & MCP Servers)**: Displays active port forwards and managed MCP server processes.
+    *   The services listed here are now fully configurable via `envctl`'s YAML configuration files (see `docs/configuration.md`).
+    *   Each panel can display an `icon` and be grouped by `category` if specified in its configuration.
+    *   Status indicators show the current state (e.g., running, starting, failed).
 4. **Activity Log**: Shows a scrollable log of recent operations and events

 ## Message System